DiggnDeeper/wp-dapp/USER_GUIDE.md

 3. Click "Publish to Hive"
 4. Approve the transaction in Hive Keychain
 5. Use the provided link to view the post on Hive

+## Comment Sync

+WP-Dapp can import Hive replies as native WordPress comments.

+### Enable Comment Sync

+1. Go to Settings > WP-Dapp
+2. In the "Comment Sync" section, enable "Enable Comment Sync"
+3. (Optional) Enable "Auto-approve Imported Comments" to approve synced comments automatically

+### Syncing Comments for a Post

+1. Open a WordPress post that has been published to Hive
+2. In the "Publish to Hive" meta box, click "Sync Comments"
+3. The plugin will fetch replies from Hive and insert them as WordPress comments, preserving threading where possible
+4. The sync status shows how many were imported or skipped (already present)

 ## Beneficiaries System